Gmanprodev/Time-To-Rent/README.md

 #### Examples and Tutorials and Samples

-* [Code Institute](https://codeinstitute.net/) - I used the Task Manager mini project to build my code foundations and then completely customised it thereafter.
+* [Code Institute](https://codeinstitute.net/) - I used the Ado Boutique mini project tutorials to build the bulk of my website and then customised the products on offer.
+I also built a custom CONTACT app and a REVIEWS model/view in the PRODUCTS app.

 #### Pages used for information